iCliniq Logo

 I understand your concern.

 Regarding your father's loss of memory, I believe he has Alzheimer's disease.
-This is a disease that is common with old age above 50 years characterized by loss of memory, slurred speech, gait problems, and loss of cognitive function.
+This is a disease that is common with old age above 50 years and is characterized by loss of memory, slurred speech, gait problems, and loss of cognitive function.
 Dementia means loss of memory and symptoms of Alzheimer's disease.
-Yes, there is a test, a CT (computed tomography) scan of the brain that shows cortical atrophy in some parts of the brain but no the blood test is not specific rather it shows a low level of amyloid proteins and is not accurate.
+Yes, there is a test, a CT (computed tomography) scan of the brain, that shows cortical atrophy in some parts of the brain, but no, the blood test is not specific; rather, it shows a low level of amyloid proteins and is not accurate.

 I hope you find this information helpful.